Need a special offer?Find out if your project fits.

 Step 5.2.
 Update events

-Flexmonster supports all events available in WebDataRocks and provides additional ones.
+Flexmonster supports all WebDataRocks events and provides additional ones.
 See the full list of Flexmonster events.

-Note If you subscribe to events through the on() and off() methods, don't forget to change the WebDataRocks instance to the Flexmonster instance when calling these methods.
+Note If you subscribe to events through the on() and off() methods, ensure you have changed the WebDataRocks instance to the Flexmonster instance when calling these methods.

-To use a WebDataRocks report in Flexmonster, you need to make one minor change manually.
+To use a WebDataRocks report in Flexmonster, you need to make one minor change.
 The rest of the report will be converted automatically upon loading it in Flexmonster.

 To update your report, change "uniqueName": "Measures" to "uniqueName": "[Measures]" in the slice: